SilverLinings89/Waveguide/Progress.md

 The latest push seems to have fixed the issue on the hpc system.
 Started all the example cases.
 Will see soon if it's actually stable or not.

 I have implemented all the parts required for convergence runs and mentioned above except for the automatic generation of convergence plots.
 Also: All the large examples have launched correctly and some have been running for 12 hours now.
 The MPI appears to be stable now.
+This version of the gnuplot output generator also sets the title and generates a log-log plot instead of the log-plot it generates for the residual.

+# Friday, 7th of January

+Today, I am fixing the last details about the convergence runs and I will prepare both adjoint shape optimization as well as the case study run for 8x8x8 processes and maximum local size.
+This will serve as an example of the scale that my solvers can still handle.
+The current plan is 30x30x30 cells on 8x8x8 processes for boundary values of a dirichlet problem with a dipole boundary value.